- Radon in Homes

 10 step guide to the radon mitigation process

-- Professional does a walk-through of the home to identify the mitigation system to install.
+3. Professional does a walk-through of the home to layout how to build the mitigation system.

-- Review key questions with professional, and request a proposal.
+4. Review key questions with professional and request a proposal.

 - Radon reduction systems must be clearly labeled.
 This will avoid accidental changes to the system which could disrupt its function.

-- Attached written operating and maintenance instructions and copies of any warranties.
+- Written operating and maintenance instructions and copies of any warranties should be provided.

 - Most radon mitigation system installations require electrical work to power the radon fan which requires an electrical permit.
 If a contractor is doing the work, the person must be licensed.
 For questions regarding electrical permits, licensing, or inspection, contact the Department of Labor and Industry at email@example.com or 651-284-5026.